Filing Your Income Tax Early Might Help You Save On Taxes

 1. Eliminate tax deadline stress

 Though filing taxes may be an unpleasant task, it’s best to get it out of the way as soon as possible.
-Give yourself a fake deadline—well ahead of the deadline—to get your taxes filed.
+Give yourself a an earlier deadline — and stick to it — to get your taxes filed.

 It’s always best to get it done as soon as possible so that you do not get tangled among the last minute rush taxpayers.
 Begin your preparations and execute your income tax e-filing process as soon as possible.

 The sooner you start on your taxes, the more opportunity you have to make sure you claim all the tax reliefs, tax deductions and tax rebates you’re eligible for.
 Don’t put yourself in a position where you have to cut corners in order to meet the deadline.